Pan de Muerto Recipe

 Ingredients

-• Orange: You will need the juice and zest of a large orange.
+• The juice and zest of one large orange.

 Mixing the pre-ferment ingredients in a small bowl.